Working with Quarto

 quarto render quarto-tutorial.qmd -P point_size:4 -P ncols:1

 You can also specify parameters in a params.yml file and instruct quarto to use them with the --execute-params params.yml flag when rendering.
-Note that the parameters must be defined in the document (in the YAML header when using the knitr engine, or in a cell when using the jupyter engine).
-Pointing quarto to a params.yml file with --execute-params only overrides them when rendering.
+Note that the parameters must be defined in the YAML header, pointing quarto to a params.yml file with --execute-params only overrides them when rendering.

 Using parameters is extremely useful when you’re using a workflow manager system (e.g. Snakemake or Nextflow), since you can easily specify sample-specific parameters from the command line directly from your workflow manager.